aoiya2023/cs124-lab1/design/design.md

    - Our buttons for setting priority and sorting only requires the users to tap on it until they reach the option they want.
 Also, because each button is correctly labeled with text indicating what it is for ("__ Priority", "Sort By: _____"), we think it is quite simple and easy to figure out.

+## Videos
+   -
 ## Notes
    - For now, our hide button and completed tasks do not work well when the order of operations is as follows: 1) click "Hide", 2) mark task(s) complete.
 In this case, the tasks that were marked complete after clicking the Hide Button does not get hidden.
 We think that this is due to the problem that we do not have a list of marked tasks, but keep track of them by changing class of them.